ShujaKhalid/Computer-Vision-TrafficSignClassifier/README.md

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a histogram representing the frequency of signs in the training data set.
+The training dataset is thus not uniform and requires additional samples for proper training.
+An analysis of the accuracies for the various classes is needed to determine which of the classes the classifier is most confused about.

 ![alt text][image1]